 Now if anyone today told of a mysterious bright light in the sky leading three astronomers to a remote village in the desert to witness the birth of a child of a woman who had been approached by unearthly beings and artificially impregnated they would be looked at with serious scepticism.
 And when witnesses described that same baby’s final day on earth 33 years later as one where he was lifted up from the Mount of Olives and last seen entering a ‘cloud’ hovering above them, they would be ridiculed as complete ‘alien conspiracy loonies’.
 But, thanks to the endorsement of the Roman Emperor Constantine, this story has been given the credibility to be accepted as the basis of the religion of Christianity.
 The basis for the declaration that Yahshua was indeed a son of God.

 Today the bright light over Bethlehem, the angels serving an all powerful God and the hovering cloud from the religious narrative have now all been translated in the commercial myth of a Santa, who knows if you have been good or bad, flying around the world on a warp-speed sky-craft to either reward or to deny reward.

-For the first 1700 years, Christmas was solely a religious event involving devout worship, wholesome family gathering and alms to the poor.
+For the first 1700 years, Christmas was solely a religious event, a Mass involving devout worship, wholesome family gathering and alms to the poor.
 Any money to be made was in tithes to the local parish priest which passed up the line until the head man in Rome eventually wet his beak.
 The priest would expect a bonus from his clients for a special Christmas performance, but the despised merchant class was largely left out of the action.